Edmonton area profile

 Living here

-Who lives in the area, what housing costs, and the schools, shopping, transit and parks across the district.
+Who lives in the area, what housing costs, and the schools, shopping, transit and parks across the district (census coverage 68% — read as directional).

 Who lives here